We’re making a short film!

 A lot of mental health messaging at the moment is based around things like “Reach out to your friends!
 Let them know you’re there for them!” and this is great!
 But this film will explore what’s it like to be a person who does have someone reaching out to them – but who doesn’t feel like they can accept the help and love that’s being offered.

-Growing up in the north of England in the 90s, as both of us did, we were often told “don’t be so soft” or “stop mithering” or “shut yer bloody cake hole, Corrie’s about to start” – so accepting offers of help is something we both struggle with.
-It can feel like it’s more grown-up or strong or commendable to go through shit alone, whether that’s writing, directing and animating an award-winning short film completely solo, or more serious mental health issues.
+Growing up in the north of England in the 90s, as both of us did, we were often told “don’t be so soft” or “stop mithering” or “shut yer cake hole, Corrie’s about to start” – so accepting offers of help is something we both struggle with.
+It can feel like it’s more grown-up or strong or commendable to handle things alone, whether that’s writing, directing and animating an award-winning short film completely solo, or more serious mental health issues.
 But a problem shared is a problem halved!
 There are no extra points for suffering more!
-People don’t like you better if you overcome a shitty situation without telling them about it!
+People don’t like you better if you overcome a tough situation without telling them about it!
 (In fact, people often like you more if you are open and vulnerable and give them the opportunity to be a good friend!
 This is still a wild concept to us.)

 After forcing herself to finally put all her stinky laundry in the washing machine, Elsa accidentally turns on the tumble dryer (because she never usually uses it!
 Save the planet ✌️🌍).
 When the laundry comes out, unexpectedly toasty, Elsa has been cold and alone for so long that she can’t help but dive right into it.
 But she keeps falling – and finds herself inside a warm, friendly, magical place that we’re calling Washing World.